JeppeOEM/CryptoDashboard/README.md

 ### Semester Project in the full-stack elective
-WORK IN PROGRESS, Frontend is not connected to backend yet
+WORK IN PROGRESS, barely started on the frontend

 ## Concept:
 A  typescript frontend dashboard which combines diffrent python microservices and a .NET api.